Robert Rowling: Career

-As of May 2017, he is worth US$6.7 billion.
-He is the 82nd richest person in the United States.
+As of September 2025, Rawling had a net worth of US$8.8 billion and was ranked number 149 on the Forbes 400 list of the richest people in the United States.

 Political activities

 He is a conservative Republican and a major donor to the party.
-He is also one of four billionaire backers of the conservative political action group American Crossroads.
-According to an article published in Forbes, four San Francisco Gold's Gym franchises split off from the brand after Rowling made a $2 million donation to Karl Rove's American Crossroads PAC, sparking protest from gay rights advocates.
-He gave more than $2 million as a private donation completely independent from his company, TRT Holdings.
-TRT Holdings has also given an additional $2.5 million from the company treasury this election cycle, according to public filings.
-He commented to Fox News, explaining that his donation to American Crossroads had nothing to do with social policies that could spark crossfire.
-"I've never heard one discussion of a social issue.
+He is also one of four billionaire backers of the conservative political action committee (PAC) American Crossroads.
+According to Forbes, four San Francisco Gold's Gym franchises split off from the brand after Rowling made a $2 million donation to Karl Rove's American Crossroads PAC, sparking protest from gay rights advocates.
+Speaking to Fox News, Rowling claimed that his donation to American Crossroads had nothing to do with social policies: "I've never heard one discussion of a social issue.
 This is all about fiscal sanity."

 In April 2020, Governor Greg Abbott named Rowling to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" amid the COVID-19 pandemic.

 Personal life

 He is married to Terry Hennersdorf Rowling, they have two children, and live in Dallas, Texas.
-They met when they were both studying for bachelor's degrees in business at the University of Texas at Austin.
+They met when they were both studying for their bachelor's degrees in business at the University of Texas at Austin.